mpaltun/anekdar/README.md

 ### License

-Anekdar is a open-source project and licenced with MIT.
+anekdar is a open-source project and licenced with MIT.
 Feel free to fork and contribute.